 📍 C/ del Poeta Cabanyes, 25

-Taste the fried eggs at Quim de la Boqueria
+Try the fried eggs at Quim de la Boquería.

-It is true that it is not a complicated dish.
+It’s true that it’s not a complicated dish.
 Anyone is worthy of his grandmother if he ‘knows how to fry an egg’.
-But having fried eggs at La Boqueria (the temple to tapas in Barcelona), accompanied by a calamari roll with wasabi mayonnaise, is a recommendation you wouldn’t expect to find on this list.
+But having fried eggs at La Boqueria (the temple to Barcelona’s tapas), accompanied by a squid roll with wasabi mayonnaise, is a recommendation you wouldn’t expect to find on this list.

-Quim Marqués took over his small territory in the Boquería a few years ago, becoming the owner of the most sought-after stools in the city.
-Besides fried eggs, we recommend that you let yourself be surprised by their seasonal mushrooms or eggplants.
+Quim Marqués took over his little territory in the Boquería a few years ago, becoming the owner of the most sought-after stools in the city.
+Apart from some fried eggs, we recommend you to let yourself be surprised by his seasonal mushrooms or eggplants.

 Tortillas of all kinds at the Tremendo Bar